-Actuarial Assumptions and Other Inputs - The total OPEB liability in the July 1, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions and Other Inputs - The total OPEB liability in the July 1, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation Rate N/A Discount Rate 3.77% Healthcare Cost Trend Rates Pre-65: 7.0% for 2023, decreasing to an ultimate rate of .25% for 2032 and later years Post-65: 7.0% for 2022, decreasing to an ultimate rate of .25% for 2031 and later years Current Retirees' Share of Benefit Related Costs Retirees pay 7% - 50% of the cost of single coverage and 10% - 50% for the spouse/family based on bargaining unit and coverage tier elected.
+Inflation Rate N/A Discount Rate 4.00% Healthcare Cost Trend Rates Pre-65: 7.0% for 2023, decreasing to an ultimate rate of .25% for 2032 and later years Post-65: 7.0% for 2022, decreasing to an ultimate rate of .25% for 2031 and later years Current Retirees' Share of Benefit Related Costs Retirees pay 7% - 50% of the cost of single coverage and 10% - 50% for the spouse/family based on bargaining unit and coverage tier elected.
 Future Retirees' Share of Benefit Related Costs Retirees pay 7% - 50% of the cost of single coverage and 10% - 50% for the spouse/family based on bargaining unit and coverage tier elected.

-NOTE 13.
+NOTE 12.
 OTHER POSTEMPLOYMENT BENEFITS.
 (Continued)

-The discount rate is based on the prescribed discount interest rate methodology under GASB No. 74/75 using an average of three 20-year bond indices (e.g., Bond Buyer-20 Bond GO - 3.54%, S&P Municipal Bond 20 Year High Grade Rate Index - 4.09%, and Fidelity GA AA 20 Years - 3.69%) as of June 30, 2022.
+The discount rate is based on the prescribed discount interest rate methodology under GASB No. 75 based on an average of two 20-year bond indices (e.g., S&P Municipal Bond 20 Year High Grade Rate Index and Fidelity GO AA 20 Years) as of June 30, 2023, rounded to the nearest 0.01%.
+The average discount rate of the two indices is 4.00%, which is a change from the prior valuation discount rate of 3.77%.